fraserivison/apex-adventures/README.md

 Footer with links to social media platforms

-Booking page, submit button goes to success.html
+Booking page, Map and submit button goes to success.html

-Responsive Layout: Meet the Team Section
+Responsive Layout: Meet the Team Section, Customer Reviews, Booking Page

 ## Technologies Used